Moscow: Tsardom (1547–1721)

-In the 16th and 17th centuries, the three circular defenses were built: Kitay-gorod (Китай-город), the White City (Белый город) and the Earthen City (Земляной город).
-However, in 1547, two fires destroyed much of the town, and in 1571 the Crimean Tatars captured Moscow, burning everything except the Kremlin.
+In 1547, Ivan the Terrible was crowned in Moscow as not only the grand prince, but also the first tsar of all Russia.
+In the 16th and 17th centuries, three circular defenses were built: Kitay-gorod, the White City and the Earthen City.
+However, in 1547, fires destroyed much of the town, and in 1571 the Crimean Tatars captured Moscow, burning everything except the Kremlin.
 The annals record that only 30,000 of 200,000 inhabitants survived.

-The Crimean Tatars attacked again in 1591, but this time were held back by new defense walls, built between 1584 and 1591 by a craftsman named Fyodor Kon.
+The Crimean Tatars attacked again in 1591, but were held back by new walls, built between 1584 and 1591 by a craftsman named Fyodor Kon.
 In 1592, an outer earth rampart with 50 towers was erected around the city, including an area on the right bank of the Moscow River.
 As an outermost line of defense, a chain of strongly fortified monasteries was established beyond the ramparts to the south and east, principally the Novodevichy Convent and Donskoy, Danilov, Simonov, Novospasskiy, and Andronikov monasteries, most of which now house museums.
-From its ramparts, the city became poetically known as Bielokamennaya, the "White-Walled."
-The city's limits as marked by the ramparts built in 1592 are now marked by the Garden Ring.

-Three square gates existed on the eastern side of the Kremlin wall, which in the 17th century, were known as Konstantino-Eleninsky, Spassky, Nikolsky (owing their names to the icons of Constantine and Helen, the Saviour and St. Nicholas that hung over them).
+From its ramparts, the city became poetically known as Bielokamennaya, the "White-Walled".
+The city's limits as marked by the ramparts, are now marked by the Garden Ring.
+Three square gates existed on the east side of the Kremlin wall, which in the 17th century, were known as Konstantino-Eleninsky, Spassky, Nikolsky (after the icons of Constantine and Helen, the Saviour and St. Nicholas that hung over them).
 The last two were directly opposite the Red Square, while the Konstantino-Elenensky gate was located behind Saint Basil's Cathedral.